druiz0992/cusnarks/README.md

 # CUSNARKS Overview
 CUSNARKS is an optimized CUDA implementation of ZK-SNARK setup and prover based on *Groth16* over curve [bn128][BN128].
-It has been designed with the objective of computing proofs for up to 2^27 constraints in less than 10 minutes in a pltform consisting of
+It has been designed with the objective of computing proofs for up to 2^27 constraints in less than 10 minutes in a platform consisting of
 4xGPUs and 32xCPU cores (we are not quite there though).
 CUSNARKS is expected to work with [circom][] for the generation and compilation of circuits, and with [snarkjs][] for the computation witnesses, proof verification and parts of